Pjotr-1/temp/README.md

 Sensor components:
 - RFduino RFD22301 SMT Module
+- Analog Devices TMP36
+- 100nF ceramic capacitor
+- Battery Pack 2xAAA batteries

 Programming of Host and Sensor
 - RFduino RFD22121 USB Programmer
-- Analog Devices TMP36
-- 100nF ceramic capacitor

 NOTE: RFduino has been discontinued and is no longer available